4finance/micro-infra-spring/README.md

 For example: to run stubs for `healthCheck` project execute `gradle runHealthCheckStubs`.
 This will:
 * start Zookeeper
-* run stubs for projects defined in healthCheck.json
+* run stubs for projects defined in healthCheck.json from both global nad realm specific context
 * register stubs in Zookeeper

 #### Running all stubs